brettz9/coveradge/README.md

 already finished for a merged coverage file, add a call to `coveradge` in your `package.json` `scripts` at some point after running `nyc`.

-3. Add any desired options.
-If using as an nyc `--reporter`, then add the options to `package.json` instead of a `coveradgeOptions` property.
-Otherwise, pass as CLI or programmatic options.
+3. Add any desired options. <!-- If using as an nyc `--reporter`, then add the options to `package.json` instead of a `coveradgeOptions` property.
+Otherwise, -->
+Pass as CLI or programmatic options.
 (See below for the choices.)

 4. Add the badge to your README (e.g.,
 `[![coverage badge](coverage-badge.svg)](coverage-badge.svg)`)